-Wheatland Music Festival’s 2017 lineup this weekend boasts national roots music stars and a strong Michigan contingent, too.
+Wheatland Music Festival’s 2017 lineup boasts national roots music stars and a strong Michigan contingent, too.
 Read profiles of two of them and peruse the festival schedule.

 LUKE WINSLOW KING